 “I sat in on Kelly’s workshop on Story Structure a couple of years ago.
 It was excellent!
 Her teaching is inspired.
 I hope every Lakeside writer has a chance to benefit from her classes.”Alejandro Grattan

 “Kelly’s workshops provide insight into what makes good writing great writing.
 Both seasoned and beginning writers, fiction and non-fiction writers can benefit from Kelly’s approach to honing one’s inner voice and transposing it to the page.”Linda Wayne Goldman

 A POWERFUL 5 WORKSHOP SERIES

-These are interactive workshops for writers of fiction and non-fiction and for people who love to read.
+These are online interactive workshops for writers of fiction and non-fiction and for people who love to read.
 You have the option of submitting your writing to use in class as examples.
 Or, if you aren’t writing anything now, just come and learn!
-You’ll leave with sharpened writing skills, a fresh way of critiquing, and a deeper appreciation for what you read.
+You’ll finish the series with sharpened writing skills, a fresh way of critiquing, and a deeper appreciation for what you read.